 - Higher rate: £1,600 for each week that restrictions apply for:

-- A business that is the sole occupant of a property with an NAV of £51,001 or more.
+- A business that is the primary occupant of a property with an NAV of £51,001 or more.

-You can find the NAV of business properties in the Non-Domestic Valuation List which is published online by Land & Property Services.
+You can find the NAV and full address of business properties in the Non-Domestic Valuation List which is published online by Land & Property Services.
 Search the Non-Domestic Valuation List.

-Further information about this scheme is available in the Localised Restrictions Support Scheme Guidance (PDF, 904K).
-You should read this guidance to check eligibility before you apply.
+Further information about this scheme is available in the Localised Restrictions Support Scheme Guidance (PDF, 952K).

 First published 7 October 2020